XBarni999/ai-git-commit-generator/README.md

 ## Features

-- Inspects your current `git diff --cached`.
+- Inspects staged changes (or automatically stages unstaged changes using `--all` / `-a`).
-- **Hybrid Architecture**: Works locally via Ollama or in the cloud using OpenRouter.
+- **Hybrid Architecture**: Works locally via Ollama or in the cloud using OpenRouter or Groq.
-- **Zero-Config Cloud Mode**: Supports free cloud models (like Llama 3) so you don't need a powerful GPU or local installations.
+- **Zero-Config Cloud Mode**: Supports free cloud models (via OpenRouter or Groq) so you don't need a powerful GPU or local installations.
 - **Interactive Mode**: If run without the `--commit` flag, it provides an interactive menu to commit, edit, regenerate, or cancel.
+- **Inline Editing**: Pre-fills the commit message for you to edit inline using `prompt-toolkit`.
+- **Fallback Selector**: Interactive selection menu to choose commit type if the AI output is not conventional.
+- **50/72 limit checks**: Displays warnings if the message violates conventional commit length restrictions.
 - **CLI Aesthetics**: Rich, modern ANSI color terminal outputs (automatically falls back to plain text if not in a TTY).
 - Follows the **Conventional Commits** standard (lowercase type, imperative mood).
 - Can either print a suggested commit message or create the commit for you.
-- Supports custom Ollama models.
+- Supports custom Ollama/Cloud models.

 ## When To Use It